Treating gastrointestinal cancers with proton therapy

 By using proton therapy to treat gastrointestinal (GI) cancers, a higher dose of radiation is able to be delivered directly to where it needs to be — to the cancerous cells — while sparing healthy tissues and critical areas of the body such as the liver, kidneys, small bowel and stomach.
 When treating GI tumors, treatment will often be a combination of surgery, chemotherapy and radiation therapy.

 Treating GI tumors with proton therapy has potential advantages.
 For some tumors, proton therapy may help doctors spare unnecessary radiation dose to healthy tissues and critical areas of the body including the liver, kidneys, bowels, bladder and bone marrow.

-What are the benefits of proton therapy treatment for GI cancers?
+What are the benefits of proton therapy treatment for gastrointestinal cancers?

 Reduced radiation dose to healthy tissues may lead to fewer short- and long-term side effects of radiation, though research is still ongoing.
 Proton therapy is not currently recommended for all types of gastrointestinal tumors.